cftgithub/crystalCollector/README.md

 # Crystal Collector

 ### Purpose:
 To create a fun and interactive math game designed with jQuery.
+[Play Crystal Collector](https://cftgithub.github.io/crystalCollector/)

 ### How the App Works:
    * There are four crystals displayed on the page.